Coo Coo's Cares

 Jeff's best friend sharing a laugh My best friend

-• Eligible products: Items marked with the Coo Coo’s Cares badge—coffee, mugs, apparel, and seasonal pieces.
+• Eligible products: Items marked with the Coo Coo's Cares badge—coffee, mugs, apparel, and gift sets.

-• After each campaign: We’ll publish totals, dates, and recipients so you can see exactly what your orders helped make possible.
+• Shown plainly: We publish the running total—and dates and recipients too, once partners are named—so you can see exactly what your orders helped make possible.

-• Note: Customer purchases are not tax-deductible, even when a portion of proceeds is donated.
+• Note: Customer purchases are not tax-deductible, even when a set amount is donated.

 Childhood Cancer 101 (quick, human read)